ReadonlykeysThe keys of the dictionary.

 Note applicable to canonical and non-canonical expressions.

-If not a function this can be Symbol
+If not a function this can be Symbol, String, Number or Dictionary.

 If the head expression can be represented as a string, it is returned as a string.